 When does it start, this life long commitment to the sports world, as kids I guess for most of us.
 We are drawn in by our friends and family, we start cheering for the Home town team and then latch on to that one player.
 That player that has all the right moves, or maybe it’s the one that has shown so much promise in minors and our team told us that this is the one we have been waiting for to take us all the way to the finals.

 We invest our time every week to the games, sitting at home around the TVs, jammed together in bars or sitting with thousands in arenas and stadiums.
-We watch the sport news all week in hopes of some small bit of information from the inner circle of the team.
+We watch the sport news all week in hopes of some small bit of information from the teams inner circle.
 We share those tidbits, those prized jewels of information with everyone that we can, on social media, in line at Costco and of course at work.
 We cringe over player injuries, trades made, trades that weren’t made, we boast about plays made and bitch about plays missed and complain about the missed calls by the officials on the other team and how the officials seem to be blind to some players antics.

 We buy their shirts for $30 and their jerseys for $300.
 We have that one player picked out and have their name and number added to the back.
 Then we hope and pray they don’t get traded, injured or does something to embarrass the team so we can enjoy the jersey for a long time.
 We also buy their game day tickets, eat their hot dogs, popcorn, drinks, and their over priced beer.
 Some of us invest in the season tickets, dishing out hundreds to have that same seat, that seat they can call ”my seat”.
 This allows us to be there every week to make sure the team hears and sees us and knows we support the work they do.